UTRGV-3340/about_me_html/README.md

 ## CSS Requirements
 You do not need additional styling on top of Bootstrap.
 Just the bootstrap CSS from CDN.

-For full credit, this version should look professional and utilize Bootstraps grid system (container, row, col) in at least one area.
+<strong>For full credit, this version should look professional and utilize Bootstraps grid system (container, row, col) in at least one area.</strong>